 Reported data generally aren’t standardized.
 “The contents, units and formats can vary greatly across companies or even over time for the same company, making comparisons difficult," she adds.
 Long reporting lags, up to 15 months after year-end, aren’t uncommon.
 While human resources departments should have ready access to gender-related data, companies either don't consider this metric meaningful to investors or don't want to expose themselves, particularly when no requirement exists.

-To create a more comprehensive look at gender diversity across organizations, the SRI team built its framework using three major elements: percentage of women in the workplace, company policies that promote equality and programs that accommodate the needs of women and working parents.
+To create a more comprehensive look at gender diversity across organizations, the SRI team built its framework using five major elements: percentage of women in the workplace, presence of women in key roles, equality in pay, company policies that promote equality, and programs that accommodate the needs of women and working parents.

 Using this framework, the researchers can combine gender scores with financial data in Morgan Stanley's global database.
 “We can do in-depth analyses to link gender diversity to all kinds of company attributes, including growth, profitability, corporate spending and accounting quality," says Jessica Alsford, head of SRI research.
 Equal representation of the sexes is particularly key for sectors where employee engagement and satisfaction reflects directly on the quality of the product or service—financials, technology, retail, leisure and business services, among others.

 In one sample, researchers looked at the relationship between gender equality and return on equity (ROE) over the past six years.
 The companies with more diversity tended to have a higher level of forward one-year ROE, on average 0.7% better than their regional sector peers and 1.1% above those with low representation of women in the workplace.